 Patricia McGirr , Program Director

-The Sustainable Community Development major gives students the opportunity to consider a variety of perspectives on creating a more sustainable world through planning and design.
-The curriculum is flexible and interdisciplinary, allowing a student to broadly explore ways of envisioning sustainable communities.
 Students will become familiar with the theories and techniques of design and planning for creating sustainable communities, conserving the environment, and responding to other social, cultural, economic and political challenges of the built environment.
+Perhaps most important, students will gain experience in knowing how to facilitate and lead change in communities.

 Concentrations within the major allow students to focus on particular issues and scales of design and planning.
 Students are required to take a total of 16 classes: 7 core requirements and 9 classes in one of the concentration areas.

 3 Year Bachelor’s Degree in Sustainable Community Development

 The Sustainable Community Development Bachelor's Degree is both rigorous and flexible, with a high percentage of elective courses.
 As such, it is very feasible to complete it in three years.
 A suggested curriculum to achieve the Sustainable Community Development degree in three years is available here .

 Departmental Honors (DH)